 Under the construction of the Diocesan Synod, Bishop's Council has the following functions:

 - to plan the business of the Synod, to prepare the agenda for its sessions and to circulate to members information about matters for discussion;

 - to initiate proposals for action by the Synod and to advise it on matters on policy which are placed before it;

-- to advise the President, being the Diocesan Bishop, on any matters which he may refer to the Committee;
+- to advise the President, being the Diocesan Bishop, on any matters which they may refer to the Committee;

 - subject to the directions of the Synod, to transact the business of the Synod when the Synod is not in session;

 - to appoint members of committees or nominate individuals for election to committees, subject to the directions of the synod; and